 The Commission is not convinced that an SPE or the CAISO could readily take on the central procurement role in the near term, given the noted obstacles.
 Designating a special governmental entity would require administrative and legislative processes that would cause substantial delay.
-Likewise, designating the CAISO involves its own administrative challenges, as well as potential federal jurisdictional conflicts.

-&lt;sup>68 See e.g., SDG&E Track 2 Comments at 7, CLECA Track 2 Comments at 8, Joint Environmental Parties Track 2 Comments at 7-8, Cal Advocates Track 2 Comments at 16-17, TURN Track 2 Testimony at 25, CAISO Track 2 Comments at 5.
+68 See e.g., SDG&E Track 2 Comments at 7, CLECA Track 2 Comments at 8, Joint Environmental Parties Track 2 Comments at 7-8, Cal Advocates Track 2 Comments at 16-17, TURN Track 2 Testimony at 25, CAISO Track 2 Comments at 5.

-&lt;sup>69 See, e.g., AReM Track 2 Comments at 3, Shell Track 2 Testimony at 4.
+69 See, e.g., AReM Track 2 Comments at 3, Shell Track 2 Testimony at 4.